etascale/argodsm/docs/index.md

 also enable the `ARGO_DEBUG` option.
 Remember to change `CMAKE_INSTALL_PREFIX` to a path that you have write access to.
 After generating the makefiles proceed to building the library and executables with a simple make command.

-If you are building ArgoDSM **offline**, either run CMake, manually execute `git submodule update --init --recursive` or clone the ArgoDSM repository using the `--recurse-submodules` option in an online environment, then move your ArgoDSM directory to the offline environment and set `GIT_SUBMODULE=OFF` in CMake.

 If you are planning on building the ArgoDSM tests (recommended), CMake will automatically include the [googletest](https://github.com/google/googletest/)